esp32-timers

 How to use ESP32 timers

 A Timer is a counter that can measure elapsed time in system clock units.
-They allow functions or interrupts to be executed at specific moments or after a certain elapsed time.
+They allow executing functions or interrupts at specific moments or after a certain amount of time has passed.

-These devices allow measuring time intervals and executing tasks at precise moments (which is especially useful in applications that require synchronization, event control, or periodic task execution).
+These devices allow measuring time intervals and executing tasks at precise moments (which is especially useful in applications requiring synchronization, event control, or execution of periodic tasks).

-However, it is important not to abuse them and to use them only in situations where time accuracy is crucial.
+However, it’s important not to overuse them, and to use them only in situations where time precision is crucial.

-Some applications where you might consider using Timers in the ESP32 include:
+Some applications where you might consider using Timers on the ESP32 include:

-• Signal Generation: Generating square wave signals, PWM (pulse width modulation), or other periodic signals.
+• Signal Generation: Generate square wave signals, PWM (Pulse Width Modulation), or other periodic signals.

-• Actuator Control: Activating and deactivating actuators (like motors or relays) at very precise intervals.
+• Actuator Control: Activate and deactivate actuators (like motors or relays) at very, very precise intervals.

-• Time Measurement: Measuring the duration of events, such as the speed of an object or the time between pulses.
+• Time Measurement: Measure the duration of events, such as the speed of an object or the time between pulses.

-• Synchronous Communication: Coordinating real-time communications between devices.
+• Synchronous Communication: Coordinate real-time communications between devices.

 Using Timers in ESP32